1974 East Kilbride District Council election: Background

 Prior to 1974, the area that was to become East Kilbride included one of the nine burghs of the County of Lanark.
 In 1947, the town of East Kilbride was the first new town to be designated in Scotland and, after expanding rapidly, the town was made a small burgh in 1963 and a large burgh in 1968.
 As a small burgh, the burgh council had limited powers which included some control over planning as well as local taxation, building control, housing, lighting and drainage.
 Further powers over the police, public health, social services, registration of births, marriages and deaths and electoral registration were devolved when the town became a large burgh.
 The rest of the local government responsibility fell to the county council.

 Following the recommendations in the Wheatly Report, the old system of counties and burghs – which had resulted in a mishmash of local government areas in which some small burghs had larger populations but far fewer responsibilities than some large burghs and even counties – was to be replaced by a new system of regional and district councils.
 The Local Government (Scotland) Act 1973 implemented most of the recommendations in the Wheatly Report.
-The burgh and the area around it in the west of the County of Lanark and was placed into the East Kilbride district within the Strathclyde region.
+The burgh and the area around it in the west of the County of Lanark was placed into the East Kilbride district within the Strathclyde region.